Mubashir-rehma/materio-vuetify-vuejs-admin-template-original/docs/src/faq/index.md

 In summary, this is due to vue dev tool and dev mode.
 Try checking our the live demo and you will find it's smooth and slick 😍

-## Missing datatables,form wizards and its related pages

-We are using the Vuetify framework for our components, however, a stable version of the datatable and form wizard component has not yet been released by Vuetify.
-In the meantime, we could use a third-party component for the datatable and form wizards, but you will again need to switch back to Vuetify's datatable and form wizard once they are released officially.
-Therefore, we plan to integrate these components into our templates once Vuetify releases its stable version, along with the related pages.

 ## When Data table will be available?

 DataTable in Vuetify is still in alpha phase and under vuetify labs. **Vuetify's documentation** strongly says: